Penny Lane (filmmaker): The Pain of Others

 Lane's third feature-length documentary The Pain of Others (2018), an all-archival documentary about the controversial illness known as Morgellons, world premiered at International Film Festival Rotterdam and was later screened at BAMcinemaFest, Maryland Film Festival and Sheffield Doc/Fest.
 The film is composed entirely of YouTube vlogs and does not answer the scientific question of the physiological causes of Morgellons—rather, it focuses on need for human proximity and unexplained suffering of the vloggers, as well as the specific formal and emotional qualities of 2010s era YouTube.
 Lane has described the film as both "YouTube body horror," and a "work of media archeology" which asks the questions, "When doctors send you away, to whom do you turn for help?
 When suffering has no explanation, what rushes to fill the void?
 How does false information spread on the internet?
 If a supportive and loving community forms around a shared delusion, can that be a good thing?
 What do you do in the face of someone else’s pain if you believe the pain stems from a delusion?"
 Lane was inspired to make the film by reading a 2013 essay in Harpers Magazine by Leslie Jamison describing the phenomenon.

 Hail Satan?

 An examination of the origins of The Satanic Temple and their brand of grassroots activism.
 The documentary premiered at the 2019 Sundance Film Festival and is distributed by Magnolia Pictures.
 Lane described the editing for the film occurred in approximately six months, "concurrent with the bulk of shooting."

 Listening to Kenny G

 Lane’s film on the musician Kenny G was released on HBO, as part of the ‘Music Box’ strand, and in theaters on December 2, 2021, and was one of Glenn Kenny’s Critic’s Picks in his December 2 review in the New York Times.

+Wild Inside

+Lane's film on Flaco a male Eurasian eagle-owl who escapes Central Park Zoo in 2023 and gained fame for his adventures was theatrically released in July 2026, by Sandbox Films.
+HBO Documentary Films co-produced the film with a broadcast to follow.